jazzband/prettytable/README.md

 - `vertical_char` - Single character string used to draw vertical lines.
 Default is `|`.
 - `horizontal_char` - Single character string used to draw horizontal lines.
 Default is `-`.
+- `_horizontal_align_char` - single character string used to indicate column alignment in horizontal lines.
+Default is `:` for Markdown, otherwise `None`.
 - `junction_char` - Single character string used to draw line junctions.
 Default is `+`.
 - `top_junction_char` - single character string used to draw top line junctions.
 Default is `junction_char`.